safdar-azeem/vlite3/Design.md

    - Use `rounded` instead of `rounded-md` or `rounded-rounded`
 5. **Dark Mode Modals/Cards Hierarchy:**
    The `bg-card` token automatically handles nested elevation logic based on CSS depth (i.e. `.bg-card .bg-card .bg-card`).
 Ensure you wrap surfaces properly.
+6. **Automatic Dark Mode Swapping (NO `dark:` prefix):**
+   When the `.dark` class is applied to the HTML root, all base, grayscale, and semantic colors are automatically replaced with their dark mode equivalents via CSS variables. **Do not use the `dark:` prefix for any colors** (e.g., avoid `dark:bg-gray-50`).
+Always use the base class (e.g., `bg-gray-50`) and it will seamlessly switch in dark mode.